grico1974/GrueZMachine/README.md

 To build the project I'll be using the windows and mac Haskell platform.
 You can download it at [Haskell Language](https://www.haskell.org/)

 Disclaimer: I've started this project to begin learning Haskell.
-I am in no way experienced with the language nor with OCaml so this will be a pure learning experiencein the functional world.
-I'd appreciate any lost soul who happens to stumble upon this project and knows about Haskell to give any constructive feedback about how well or awefully bad I'm porting Eric's code.
+I am in no way experienced with the language nor with OCaml so this will be a pure learning experience of the functional world.
+I'd appreciate any lost soul who happens to stumble upon this project and knows about Haskell to give any constructive feedback about how well or awfully bad I'm porting Eric's code.

 Code of this branch follows part seven and eight of Eric's bloq series: